 I don't know.

-But it would sound like a Republican plan, and that would be better than having no plan.
+But it would sound like a Republican plan.

-And you know, I'm optimistic that RFK Jr. did in fact find out the main cause of autism.
+And, you know, I'm optimistic that RFK Jr. did in fact find out the main cause of autism.

-It might be circumcision and uh and uh Tylenol.
+It might be circumcision and Tylenol.

 It might be.